 Satan then goes about Job’s life and kills, steals and destroys a great portion of his family and possessions.
 It was a very clear victorious court case won by the devil over a righteous man on the earth.

 But, what won the case for Satan?
-I will let you into a couple of clues to why the court case was easily won by Satan.
+I will let you into a couple of significant clues to why the court case was easily won by Satan.
 There are at least two major things that Job did to open the door in the hedge of protection that God had placed around him.
 First, it says in Job 3:25 that Job said “the thing that I greatly feared has come upon me”.
-This verse informs us of presence of fear in Job’s heat and it was this fear that helps open the door for Satan to win a case against us.
+This verse informs us of presence of fear in Job’s heat and it was this fear that helps open the door for Satan to win a case against him.
 Fear is the opposite of faith and without faith it is absolutely impossible to please God (Heb 11:6).
 Therefore, fear is not a connecting force to God but it must an attracting force for Satan.

 I have said enough about Job to get you started.
 Now, let’s go read another example court case that transpired only about 2000 years ago.

 The second spiritual trial that I want to point out from the Bible occurs while Jesus walked the face of the earth in the flesh with His 12 disciples about 2000 years ago.
 We will begin reading in Luke 22 and verse 31: